“Thoughts?” Church looked at each of those assembled in what they called the war room.

 “What?
 Why me?”

-“Because you’ve laid the groundwork with your knight in shining armor routine,” Heff quipped.
+“Because you’ve laid the groundwork with your knight-in-shining-armor routine,” Heff quipped.
 “Don’t you know?
-No good dead goes unpunished.”
+No good deed goes unpunished.”

 Doc clapped him on the back.
 “Come on, Cage.
 Man up and take one for the team.”